jth-hub/GildedRose-Refactoring-Kata-Java-jth/README.md

 Simply execute the generated jar
 > java -jar gilded-rose-kata-0.0.1-SNAPSHOT.jar param

-Where param is and integer representing the number of day (by default it will be 2).
+Where param is an integer representing the number of day (by default it will be 2).